No action after probe into Tory Islamophobia claim

 A probe said he had not broken ministerial rules.

+She did not identify who had told her this - but Mr Spencer, who was then Tory chief whip, in charge of party discipline, tweeted that Ms Ghani was referring to him, but her claims were "completely false".

+It triggered an inquiry into the claims in January 2022, initially led by Mr Johnson's ethics adviser Lord Geidt and then subsequently taken on by Sir Laurie Magnus.

-The investigation, by Mr Sunak's ethic chief Sir Laurie Magnus, said the pair had "differing accounts" of what he had told her in meetings.
+In a report published on Thursday, Sir Laurie said Ms Ghani and Mr Spencer had "firm but very different recollections" of what he had told her in meetings.

+The "differing evidence" presented, he added, meant he could not conclude with "sufficient confidence what was or was not said".

-It added that advisers who were present at the time of Ms Ghani's sacking said they did not hear conversations in which her faith was discussed.
+Sir Laurie added that advisers who were present at the time of Ms Ghani's sacking, and interviewed during the probe, said they did not hear conversations in which her faith was discussed.

-In a written response, the prime minister said: "In the absence of clear evidence, it would not be right to take further action."
+He therefore concluded that there was not enough evidence to show Mr Spencer had broken rules that say ministers must be professional in their dealings with colleagues.

+He criticised "shortcomings" in Mr Spencer's conduct after the claims emerged, including failing to mention a March 2020 meeting he had with Ms Ghani ahead of a meeting with Mr Johnson that year to discuss the claims.